cloudfoundry/java-buildpack/docs/framework-elastic_apm_agent.md

 <table>
   <tr>
     <td><strong>Detection Criterion</strong></td>
     <td>Existence of a single bound Elastic APM service.
-The existence of an Elastic APM service defined by the <a href="http://docs.cloudfoundry.org/devguide/deploy-apps/environment-variable.html#VCAP-SERVICES"><code>VCAP_SERVICES</code></a> payload containing a service name, label or tag with <code>elasticapm</code> or <code>elastic-apm</code> as a substring.
+The existence of an Elastic APM service defined by the <a href="http://docs.cloudfoundry.org/devguide/deploy-apps/environment-variable.html#VCAP-SERVICES"><code>VCAP_SERVICES</code></a> payload containing a service name, label or tag with <code>elastic-apm</code> as a substring.
   </tr>
   <tr>
     <td><strong>Tags</strong></td>